ircv3/ircv3-specifications/extensions/account-registration.md

    `FAIL REGISTER COMPLETE_CONNECTION_REQUIRED`
  * `email-required` - if present, registrations require a valid email address to process
- * `custom-accountname` - if present, the account name can be different from the user's current nickname
+ * `custom-account-name` - if present, the account name can be different from the user's current nickname

 Clients MUST ignore any value assigned to these keys, and MUST ignore